tuandinh0801/feedback-loop-mcp/rule.md

   // Before asking: "Which database should we use?" feedback_loop_mcp({
     project_directory: "/Users/themrb/Documents/personal/n8n-code-generation",
-    summary: "Need clarification on database choice for the project" });
+    prompt: "I need to select a database for the project.
+Would you prefer SQL or NoSQL?"
+  });
   ```